Our Mission

 The Men's Physical Education Building was constructed on the SW corner of 14th and W Streets.

-The cafeteria and foods laboratories became operational within the Food and Nutrition Building.
+Cafeteria and food laboratories became operational within the Food and Nutrition Building.

-Cafeteria remodeling and reorganization took place at the Food and Nutrition building in order to provide meals for students living in the new residence halls on the College of Ag Campus.
+Cafeteria remodeling and reorganization took place at the Food and Nutrition building in order to provide meals for students living in the new residence halls on the College of Agriculture Campus.

 Construction was completed on the Women's Physical Education Building at 14th and Vine and the building was dedicated that November.
 It featured two gyms, a swimming pool, dance studio, and locker rooms.

-In January, the Food and Nutrition building was vacated and a complete renovation began.
+That January, the Food and Nutrition building was vacated to commence renovation work.

-By that fall, The newly remodeled Food and Nutrition building was ready for occupancy by faculty of Food and Nutrition as well as Human Development and the Family.
+By fall, the newly renovated Food and Nutrition building was ready to house both Food and Nutrition faculty as well as the Human Development and Family department.

 With the opening of the new East Campus Union, space became available within the Food and Nutrition building to offer students laboratory experiences in institution management and quantity food preparation.